D3DEnergetic/FIDASIM/docs/user-guide/02_physics/06_npa.md

 # Relevant Namelist Settings
 * `n_npa`: Number of Monte Carlo particles used in MC-NPA calculation
-* `n_pnpa`: Number of Monte Carlo particles used in MC-pNPA calculation
+* `n_pnpa`: Number of Monte Carlo particles used in passive MC-NPA calculation
 * `calc_npa`: Calculate NPA flux using the Monte Carlo Method
 * `calc_npa_wght`: Calculate NPA weight function and flux using the weight function method
 * `ne_wght`: Number of energies in weight function calculation